 Path2Innovation: Path2Innovation is a three-day program taking place April 27-29.
 It explores the value of entrepreneurial thinking as a means of developing careers and research of leading graduate students, post-docs and faculty and advancing their research, innovations and ideas into impacts, whether that be scientific, economic, social, cultural or environmental.
 Learn more here.

 Lab2Market: Lab2Market (L2M) is the first national-level program in Canada to fund and equip graduate students and their faculty supervisors with the entrepreneurial skills needed to assess the commercial viability of their university-based research innovations.
-Visit the program website here.
+Learn more here.